Avg. Base Salary (USD)

 Forensic psychologists are often licensed psychologists that have chosen to specialize in the forensic concentration.
 They often have a doctorate in counseling or forensic psychology.
 Forensic psychologists work in varied environments, which many include courts, prisons, mental hospitals, private facilities, and government agencies.
 Working mostly in an office, the job is more mental than physical.

-What Are Popular Skills for Forensic Psychologists?
+What is the highest pay for Forensic Psychologists?